limanup/Stock-Trading-Simulator/README.md

 ### Run the application

-To open this website, run below:
+To open this website, execute below in the terminal window:

 ```bash
 flask run